arttu76/dynamiteDanMultiplayer/README.md

 # Dynamite Dan Multiplayer

+Both frontend and backend TypeScript implementation share some interfaces.
+Those common interfaces are defined in /common/commonTypes.ts file.

 ## Frontend

-The frontend communicates with socket.io server assumed to be located in port 1000 on localhost.

-Both frontend and backend TypeScript implementation share some interfaces.
-Those common interfaces are defined in /commonTypes.ts file.
-Both frontend and backend "projects" include the same file.
+Front uses socket.io to communicate with backend.

 ### How to build